XACLE-Challenge/the_first_XACLE_challenge_baseline_model/README.md

 ### 6. Download datasets and a pretrained baseline model
 - **Datasets**
-  - Please send an email to [dataset@xacle.org](mailto:dataset@xacle.org).
-When you send the email, please include "**Download dataset**" in the subject line.
-You can obtain the dataset immediately via an automated reply.
+  - To download the dataset, please send an email to [dataset@xacle.org](mailto:dataset@xacle.org) with “**Download dataset**” in the subject line.
+You will receive an automated reply with the download link.

   - After downloading the dataset, please place it in the **datasets** directory.
 - **A prerained baseline model**
   - A pretrained baseline model can be downloaded from [here](https://y-okamoto.sakura.ne.jp/XACLE_Challenge/2025/baseline_model/trained_baseline_model.zip)